 Frequently Asked Questions About the SLS Tests at Home

-- Am I eligible to take a School Leadership Series (SLS) test at home?
+- Can I take a School Leadership Series (SLS) test at home?

-- Your computer meets the equipment requirements for the test, including the installation of the ETS Test Browser for Windows® or Mac® and the ProctorU® Systems Check.
+- Your computer meets the equipment requirements for the test, including the installation of the ETS Test Browser for Windows® or Mac® and the ProctorU® Equipment Check.

 - You have a room that provides an acceptable environment for the test.

-- The test fee is the same regardless of whether you take your test at a test center or at home.
+- The test fee is the same.
 See a list of SLS test and service fees.

-- Yes, you will be able to select from available dates and times.
-You will schedule your test date and time in your ProctorU account.
-Currently, at home appointments are available 10 a.m.–1 a.m.
+- Currently, at home appointments are available 10 a.m.–1 a.m.
 ET, seven days a week to address the scheduling needs of candidates across the United States and its territories.
-Please be sure to check your test time before submitting your registration; sessions are available for both a.m. and p.m.
+Please be sure to check your test time before submitting your registration; sessions are available for both a.m. and p.m. testing.

 - Are there accommodations for test takers with disabilities?

-Yes, accommodations are available when taking an SLS test at home.
+Yes.
 Accommodations of extended time, extra breaks, screen magnification and selectable colors can be requested using your SLS account.
+Other accommodations available at physical testing centers can be requested through SLS Disability Services.
+All accommodations must be requested before you begin your registration.

 If you need to confirm your accommodations have been applied to your registration, call: